-Many farmers purchase used equipment requiring less capital investment and considerably lower annual usage which extends the life of that equipment.
+Many farmers purchase used equipment that requires a lower capital investment and considerably lower annual usage, which extends the life of that equipment.
 Many commercial truckers use newer equipment, and because of considerably higher usage, maintenance and repair costs are also higher.